SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 Fluttershy blushed and started eating her salad.
 Rainbow started eating as well.
 They sat there eating their food for a bit.

-Rainbow finally broke the silence, “So, Fluttershy what all do you have planned for us tonight?”
+Rainbow finally broke the silence, “So, Fluttershy, what all do you have planned for us tonight?”

-Fluttershy replied sheepishly, “First we would eat here to get it started and then I thought we could go for a midnight stroll to the lake.
+Fluttershy replied sheepishly, “First we would eat here to get it started, and then I thought we could go for a midnight stroll to the lake.
 Where we could sit together and watch the beautiful night sky.”

 Rainbow smiled, “That sounds awesome.”